-25 credits required Student has a cumulative GPA of 3.50 or above

-Student must have completed a minimum of 7 successful semesters of high school attendance.
+Total required = 25 credits Required cumulative GPA of 3.70 or above Student must complete a minimum of 7 successful semesters of high school attendance.

 Transfer credits are subject to approval by principal, and must come from an accredited institution.

-Weighted grade points will be accepted only if course is given weight at both CHS and the accredited transfer institution.
+Weighted grade points will be accepted only if the course is given weight at both CHS and the accredited transfer institution.